 The NSW Pet Registry

-New annual permits from 1 July 2020
+Annual permits apply from 1 July 2020

 The NSW Government introduced annual permits for non-desexed cats and restricted and dangerous dogs as part of its commitment to promoting responsible pet ownership and improving animal welfare standards.